 Forget Perfection

 Perfection is the thief of creativity and peace of mind - in my opinion.
 You know why?
-Because it’s not achievable.
+Because it’s not sustainable.

 But, you can get really close.
 Congratulate yourself on that.
 One way to steal your peace of mind is being that one member of the household or community who insists on handling every task alone because you believe you do it best.
 This is also how you deprive other members of your household and community the gift of empowerment.
 Allow team work in your life.
 Say yes to offers of help.
 Give yourself and others a chance to try, make mistakes, and try again.